Aludel Download

 Which providers can I use?

-Local, free and offline: Ollama (LLM) and Piper (voices).
-Cloud (Pro), with your own API keys: OpenAI, Anthropic and OpenRouter for text; ElevenLabs, OpenAI TTS and OpenRouter TTS (e.g. Kokoro) for voices.
+Local, free and offline: Ollama or Osaurus (Apple-Silicon, MLX) for text, and Piper for voices.
+Cloud, with your own API keys: OpenRouter for text and voices, free on every tier; OpenAI, Anthropic (text) and ElevenLabs, OpenAI TTS (voices) on Pro.

 What do cloud providers cost?